awsdocs/aws-systems-manager-user-guide/doc_source/automation-actions.md

 Required: Yes

 [maxAttempts](#maxProp)
 The number of times the step should be retried in case of failure\.
-If the value is greater than 1, the step is not considered to have failed until all retry attempts have failed\.
+If the value is greater than 1, the step isn't considered to have failed until all retry attempts have failed\.
 The default value is 1\.
 Type: Integer
 Required: No

 [timeoutSeconds](#timeProp)
 The timeout value for the step\.
-If the timeout is reached and the value of `maxAttempts` is greater than 1, then the step is not considered to have timed out until all retries have been attempted\.
+If the timeout is reached and the value of `maxAttempts` is greater than 1, then the step isn't considered to have timed out until all retries have been attempted\.
 Type: Integer
 Required: No